Tzvet05/INDULC/README.md

 - `"mnemonics"`, whose value (array of strings) is the array of all of the instruction's mnemonics.
 - `"bitfields"`, whose value (array of bitfield objects) is the array of all of the instruction's bitfields.

-The sum of the lengths of an instruction's bitfields must not exceed the value specified in `"instruction_length"`.
-If the sum is inferior to this value, all the remaining bits up to the value of `"instruction_length"` are treated as if they were part of a `"constant"` bitfield with a `"constant"` value of 0.
+The sum of the lengths of an instruction's bitfields must not exceed the value specified by `"instruction_length"` from the main object.
+If the sum is inferior to this value, all the remaining bits up to the value of `"instruction_length"` are treated as if they were part of a `"constant"` bitfield with a `"value"` of 0.

 ##### The bitfield object

 The bitfield object must contain 2 to 3 items :
 - `"len"`, whose value (number) is the length (in bits) of the bitfield.
 - `"type"`, whose value (string) is the type of the bitfield.
-- `"constant"`, whose value (number) is the value of the constant (if the bitfield's type is `"constant"`).
+- `"value"`, whose value (number) is the value of the constant (if the bitfield's type is `"constant"`).

 `"len"` must be strictly greater than 0.
 It does not need to be a multiple of 8.

 `"type"` must be one of `"constant"`, `"register"`, `"immediate"` and `"condition"`.
 `"constant"` can be used for the opcode, padding or a constant value needed by a pseudoinstruction.

-`"constant"` is ignored if the bitfield's type is not `"constant"`.
-If the bitfield's type is `"constant"` but the `"constant"` item does not exists, it is considered equal to 0.
+`"value"` is ignored if the bitfield's type is not `"constant"`.
+If the bitfield's type is `"constant"` but the `"value"` item does not exists, its value is considered equal to 0.

 #### The flag object